Want your coffee actually to taste strong, not just hot and dark?

 How to make stronger coffee at home (6 proven methods)

-There are several ways to make coffee stronger at home, such as adding more coffee, double-brewing, a darker coffee roast, and using fresh coffee beans.
+There are several ways to make coffee stronger at home, such as adding more coffee, double-brewing, using a darker coffee roast, and using fresh coffee beans.

 Below, you’ll find more information about all the above-listed ways to make your coffee taste stronger!